Supernova (2020 film): Reception

 It was a 'Critic's Pick' in The New York Times with Glenn Kenny calling the film "spectacularly moving".
 The Washington Post gave it four stars out of four.
 Justin Chang from Los Angeles Times said the film "shouldn't be missed".

 The film was short-listed for two BAFTA Awards in the UK in 2021 including Best British Feature.

 It was selected in the Best Feature category at the European Film Awards in 2021.

 In 2022, Supernova was voted as one of the 'Best British Films of the 21st Century' in a poll by critics.

+In a Variety interview in 2025 Stanley Tucci called the film a "career highlight", saying: "It’s an absolutely beautiful film.
+I love that director [Harry Macqueen] and it got wonderful reviews and everything, though there were no awards or anything like that.
+That made me sad for the director/writer because I think he’s extraordinary.
+Getting an independent film about that subject off the ground like that is hard, and I wanted him to have more.
+I wanted him to have more success afterward."